 Is this possible?
 To fall in love with the way to live here?

-The balmy tropical weather appeals to tourists who love the outdoor and nature as they could adapt to the lifestyle easily.
+The balmy tropical weather appeals to tourists who love the outdoors and nature to adapt to the lifestyle quickly.

 Here are the links that I will write progressively – you can join me to make your way around Malaysia at your own pace.